JAPN1401 Japanese 1

 - Students are able to (1) sufficiently understand the Japanese language for basic communication with native speakers about areas of everyday life; (2) read and write hiragana and katakana syllabaries with fluency; (3) read and write approximately 15 kanji without reference to a dictionary; (4) produce simple written communication; and (5) recognise Japanese cultural practices that are important for communication.
 Additionally students refine generic skills such as understanding self and others, understanding of language in general, and learning to express their ideas and performing assigned tasks in Japanese language.
 These contribute to enhancing students' 'interpersonal skills' and 'communication skills' in Japanese and English.

-- Indicative assessments in this unit are as follows: (1) a listening test; (2) an oral presentation; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) listening/oral assessment; (2) tests; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.